Custom constructors

 Custom Structs (Registry)

-In this example, we use a tyro.constructors.ConstructorRegistry to add support for a custom type.
+In this example, we use a tyro.constructors.ConstructorRegistry to add support for a custom struct type.
+Each struct type is broken down into multiple fields, which themselves can be either primitive types or nested structs.

 Warning